FAQs

 What is the PhysioWorks massage satisfaction guarantee?

-If you are not satisfied within the first 30 minutes of your massage, you may stop the session and leave without paying.
+If you are not satisfied within the first 30 minutes of your massage, you may stop the appointment and will not be charged.

-Can I still claim private health insurance on massage?
+Can I claim a private health insurance rebate?

 Remedial Massage Therapists